-- (1) The number of shares of Common Stock beneficially owned and the number of shares of Common Stock outstanding used in calculating the percent of class include the following shares of Common Stock which may be acquired within 60 days upon the exercise of stock options held under the Management Equity Plans or the Director Equity Plans: Mr. Bruggeworth, 11,538 shares; Ms. Pearse, 18,975 shares; Mr. Shaw, 18,975 shares; Mr. Bove, 43,564 shares; Mr. Krause, 5,607 shares; Mr. Lambert, 271,509 shares; Mr. McClaine, 62,277 shares; Mr. Vartanian 33,754 shares; and all directors and executive officers as a group, 534,249 shares.
-The number of shares of Common Stock beneficially owned and the number of shares of Common Stock outstanding used in calculating the percent of class include the following shares of Common Stock which may be acquired within 60 days upon the vesting of restricted stock units granted under the Management Equity Plans; Mr. Bove, 1,774 shares; Mr. Krause, 912 shares; Mr. Lambert, 9,603 shares; Mr. McClaine, 1,681 shares; Mr. Vartanian, 1,868 shares; and all directors and executive officers as a group, 23,516 shares.
-The number of shares of Common Stock beneficially owned also includes the following restricted shares awarded under the Company's Director Equity Plans, as to which such persons have voting power only: Mr. Ryan, Mr. Bruggeworth, Mr. Garcia-Tunon, Ms. Pearse, Ms. Roberts, and Mr. Shaw, each with 5,795 shares; Mr. Giacomini, 1,609 shares; Ms. Rogers, 775 shares; and all directors and executive officers as a group, 37,154 shares.
-Only percentages of 1% or greater are shown. - (2) The shares in this column are those as to which the director or officer holds voting and/or investment power as a fiduciary or otherwise under the terms of a trust instrument or a limited partnership agreement.
-In certain cases, the director or officer is also among the beneficiaries of the trust or the limited partnership. - (3) Includes shares of Common Stock as to which voting and investment power is shared with the spouse as follows: Mr. Krause, 1,215 shares; Mr. Vartanian, 8,272 shares; and all directors and executive officers as a group, 10,037 shares.
+1) The number of shares of Common Stock beneficially owned and the number of shares of Common Stock outstanding used in calculating the percent of class include the following shares of Common Stock which may be acquired within 60 days upon the exercise of stock options held under the Management Equity Plans or the Director Equity Plans: Mr. Bruggeworth, 11,538 shares; Ms. Pearse, 18,975 shares; Mr. Shaw, 18,975 shares; Mr. Bove, 43,564 shares; Mr. Krause, 5,607 shares; Mr. Lambert, 271,509 shares; Mr. McClaine, 62,277 shares; Mr. Vartanian 33,754 shares; and all directors and executive officers as a group, 534,249 shares.
+The number of shares of Common Stock which may be acquired within 60 days upon the versing of restricted stock units granted under the Management Equity Plans; Mr. Bove, 1,774 shares; Mr. Krause, 912 shares; Mr. Lambert, 9,603 shares; Mr. McClaine, 1,681 shares; Mr. Vartanian, 1,868 shares; and all directors and executive officers as a group, 23,516 shares.
+The number of shares of Common Stock beneficially owned also includes the following restricted shares are avarded under the Management Equity Plans; Mr. Bove, 1,774 shares; Mr. Krause, 912 shares; Mr. Lambert, 9,603 shares; Mr. McClaine, 1,681 shares; Mr. Vartanian, 1,868 shares; and all directors and executive officers as a group, 23,516 shares.
+The number of shares of Common Stock beneficially owned also includes the following restricted shares awarded under the Company's Director Equity Plans, as to which such persons have voting power only: Mr. Ryan, Mr. Bruggeworth, Mr. Garcia-Tunon, Ms. Pearse, Ms. Roberts, and Mr. Shaw, each with 5,795 shares; Mr. Giacomini, 1,609 shares; Ms. Rogers, 775 shares; and all directors and executive officers as a group, 37,154 s

+(2) The shares in this column are those as to which the director or officer holds voting and/or investment power as a fiduciary or otherwise under the terms of a trust instrument or a limited partnership agreement.
+In certain cases, the director or officer is also among the beneficiaries of the trust or the limited partnership.

+(3) Includes shares of Common Stock as to which voting and investment power is shared with the spouse as follows: Mr. Krause, 1,215 shares; Mr. Vartanian, 8,272 shares; and all directors and executive officers as a group, 10,037 shares.
 The amount shown for Mr. Ryan does not include 256,413 additional shares of Common Stock held by Mr. Ryan's wife.
 The amount shown for Mr. Shaw does not include 497,967 additional shares of Common Stock, including 414,844 shares held as trustee, and 721 shares of 4 1/2% Cumulative Preferred Stock, held by Mr. Shaw's wife.
-The amounts shown for the following persons do not include shares held by their wives: Mr. Lambert, 60,600 shares; and Mr. Vartanian, 1,190 shares. - (4) Mr. Ryan acts as a co-trustee with shared voting and investment power with respect to such shares of Common Stock.
+The amounts shown for the following persons do not include shares held by their wives: Mr. Lambert, 60,600 shares; and Mr. Vartanian, 1,190 shares.

+(4) Mr. Ryan acts as a co-trustee with shared voting and investment power with respect to such shares of Common Stock.